Difference Between Humidity and Relative Humidity

 MeaningHumidity is the amount of water vapour in the atmosphere.Relative Humidity is the percentage of water vapour available in a volume of the atmosphere at a given temperature.

-UsageHumidity is used to predict the precipitation, fog or dew.Relative Humidity is used to determine the change in weather conditions
+UsageHumidity is used to predict precipitation, fog or dew.Relative Humidity is used to determine the change in weather conditions

 ComparisonHumidity can be compared with the previous year’s data to predict the rain.Relative Humidity is a comparison factor between the actual water vapour content and the water vapour content that can exist at that temperature.

-Measuring UnitWater Vapour per Cubic meter of air.It is denoted in percentage
+Measuring UnitWater Vapour per Cubic meter of air.It is denoted in percentage.

 What is Humidity?

 Ideally, it is a cyclic process.
-The solar radiation in the air results n evaporation of water from the water bodies.
+The solar radiation in the air results n the evaporation of water from the water bodies.

 This evaporation results in water vapour and gets mixed in the air.